-- (a) The percentages have been calculated in accordance with SEC regulations based on 12,836,907 shares of Common Stock issued and outstanding as of April 10, 2023, plus shares of Common Stock that may be acquired pursuant to exercisable options or other right within 60 days of April 10, 2023. - (b) Shares owned by Elias Charles & Co LLC, of which Mr. Tryforos is the managing member.
-Does not include 105,500 shares of Common Stock owned by a limited liability company referred to herein as LLC A and 87,470 shares of Common Stock owned by a limited liability company referred to herein as LLC B. Each of LLC A and LLC B is wholly owned by a charitable remainder trust of which Mr. Tryforos is the sole trustee and is managed by a person (other than Mr. Tryforos) who has voting and dispositive power over the shares. - (c) Based on information obtained directly from Mr. Vassalluzzo on January 10, 2023.
-Includes 2,758 shares owned by certain family members as to which shares Mr. Vassalluzzo has sole power to vote or direct the vote and to dispose or direct the disposition.
+- (a) The percentages have been calculated in accordance with SEC regulations based on 12,220,580 shares of Common Stock issued and outstanding as of April 8, 2024, plus shares of Common Stock that may be acquired pursuant to exercisable options or other rights within 60 days of April 8, 2024. - (b) Shares owned by Elias Charles & Co LLC, of which Mr. Tryforos is the managing member.
+Does not include 105,500 shares of Common Stock owned by a limited liability company referred to herein as LLC A and 87,470 shares of Common Stock owned by a limited liability company referred to herein as LLC B. Each of LLC A and LLC B is wholly owned by a charitable remainder trust of which Mr. Tryforos is the sole trustee and is managed by a person (other than Mr. Tryforos) who has voting and dispositive power over the shares. - (c) Includes 2,758 shares owned by certain family members as to which shares Mr. Vassalluzzo has sole power to vote or direct the vote and to dispose or direct the disposition.
 Mr. Vassalluzzo is a managing member of Prescott General Partners LLC, whose beneficial ownership of Common Stock is described in (e) below. - (d) Includes 8,000 shares owned by GCM GP, LP, a limited partnership of which GCM GP, LLC is the sole general partner.
 Ms. Flanagan is a membermanager of GCM GP, LLC and shares voting and dispositive power over these shares.
-Also includes 4,207 shares owned by The Glenda J. Flanagan 2020 Grantor Retained Annuity Trust, for which Ms. Flanagan is the sole trustee.
+Also includes 3,563 shares owned by The Glenda J. Flanagan 2020 Grantor Retained Annuity Trust, for which Ms. Flanagan is the sole trustee.

-- (e) Based on a jointly-filed Schedule 13D, as amended (most recently by an amendment filed with the SEC on May 9, 2022), of Prescott General Partners LLC, Prescott Associates L.P., Prescott Investors Profit Sharing Trust, Thomas W. Smith, and Mr. Vassalluzzo (the "Prescott 13D"), a Form 4 filed by Mr. Smith with the SEC on March 7, 2023, and information obtained directly from Mr. Vassalluzzo on January 10, 2023.
-The Prescott 13D reports that Prescott General Partners LLC, a Delaware limited liability company, is the general partner of Prescott Associates L.P. and that Messrs.
-Smith and Vassalluzzo on January 10, 2023, Prescott General Partners LLC.
-Based on the Prescott 13D and information obtained directly from Mr. Vassalluzzo on January 10, 2023, Prescott Associates L.P. has shared power to vote or direct the vote and to dispose or direct the disposition of 1,007,057 shares, Prescott General Partners LLC may be deemed to share the power to vote or direct the vote or direct the vote and to dispose or direct the disposition of 1,560,014 shares (including the 1,007,057 shares as to which Prescott Associates L.P. has shared power to vote or direct the vote or direct the vote and to dispose or direct the disposition of 587,845 shares, Prescott Investors Profit Sharing Trust has sole power to vote or direct the vote and to dispose or direct the disposition of 45,059 shares, and Mr. Vassalluzzo has sole power to vote or direct the vote and to dispose or direct the disposition of 45,059 shares, and Mr. Vassalluzzo has sole power to vote or direct the vote and to dispose or direct the disposition of 45,059 shares, and Mr. Vassalluzzo has sole power to vote or direct the vote and to dispose or direct the disposition of 45,059 shares, and Mr. Vassalluzzo has sole power to vote or direct the vote and to dispose or direct the disposition of 45,059 shares, and Mr. Vassalluzzo has sole power to vote or direct the vote and to dispose or direct the disposition of 45,059 shares, and Mr. Vassalluzzo, as described in (c) abov - (f) Based on a Schedule 13D, as amended (most recently by an amendment filed with the SEC on August 20, 2021), of Mrs. Foss Watson (the "Foss Watson 13D"), a Form 4 filed by Mrs. Foss Watson with the SEC on March 3, 2022, and a Schedule 13D filed by Mr. Apple with the SEC on September 16, 2022 (the "Apple 13D"), we believe shares beneficially owned by Mrs. Foss Watson consist of the following:
+- (e) Based on a jointly-filed Schedule 13D, as amended (most recently by an amendment filed with the SEC on May 9, 2022), of Prescott General Partners LLC, Prescott Associates L.P., Prescott Investors Profit Sharing Trust, Thomas W. Smith, and Mr. Vassalluzzo (the "Prescott Schedule 13D") and Forms 4 filed by Mr. Smith with the SEC on March 7, 2023 and September 8, 2023.
+The Prescott Schedule 13D reports that Prescott General Partners LLC, a Delaware limited liability company, is the general partner of Prescott Associates L.P. and that Messrs.
+Smith and Vassalluzzo are managing members of Prescott General Partners LLC.
+Based on the Prescott Schedule 13D, Prescott Associates L.P. has shared power to vote or direct the vote and to dispose or direct the disposition of 1,007,057 shares, Prescott General Partners LLC may be deemed to share the power to vote or direct the vote and to dispose or direct the disposition of 1,560,014 shares (including the 1,007,057 shares as to which Prescott Associates L.P. has shared power to vote or direct the vote or direct the vote and to dispose or direct the disposition), Mr. Smith has shared power to vote or direct the vote and to dispose or direct the vote or direct the vote and to dispose or direct the vote and to dispose or direct the vote or direc - (f) Based on a Schedule 13D, as amended (most recently by an amendment filed with the SEC on March 25, 2024), of Mrs. Foss Watson (the "Foss Watson Schedule 13D"), we believe shares beneficially owned by Mrs. Foss Watson consist of the following:

-Sole Voting and Dispositive Power Shared Voting and No Dispositive Power Total 501.
-47 (i) 1.559.64 44 (ii) 2.061.291
+Sole Voting and Dispositive Power Shared Voting and No Dispositive Power Total 417,933 (i) 1,317,688 (ii) 1,735,621